Meaning of life: Early Buddhism

 Buddhists practice embracing mindfulness, the ill-being (suffering) and well-being that is present in life.
 Buddhists practice seeing the causes of ill-being and well-being in life.
 For example, one of the causes of suffering is an unhealthy attachment to objects material or non-material.
 The Buddhist sūtras and tantras do not speak about "the meaning of life" or "the purpose of life", but about the potential of human life to end suffering, for example through embracing (not suppressing or denying) cravings and conceptual attachments.
 Attaining and perfecting dispassion is a process of many levels that ultimately results in the state of Nirvana.
 Nirvana means freedom from both suffering and rebirth.

 Theravada Buddhism is generally considered to be close to the early Buddhist practice.
 It promotes the concept of Vibhajjavada (Pali), literally "Teaching of Analysis", which says that insight must come from the aspirant's experience, critical investigation, and reasoning instead of by blind faith.
 However, the Theravadin tradition also emphasizes heeding the advice of the wise, considering such advice and evaluation of one's own experiences to be the two tests by which practices should be judged.
 The Theravadin goal is liberation (or freedom) from suffering, according to the Four Noble Truths.
 This is attained in the achievement of Nirvana, or Unbinding which also ends the repeated cycle of birth, old age, sickness, and death.
 The way to attain Nirvana is by following and practicing the Noble Eightfold Path.

 Mahayana Buddhism

 Mahayana Buddhist schools de-emphasize the traditional view (still practiced in Theravada) of the release from individual Suffering (Duhkha) and attainment of Awakening (Nirvana).
 In Mahayana, the Buddha is seen as an eternal, immutable, inconceivable, omnipresent being.
 The fundamental principles of Mahayana doctrine are based on the possibility of universal liberation from suffering for all beings, and the existence of the transcendent Buddha-nature, which is the eternal Buddha essence present, but hidden and unrecognised, in all living beings.

-Philosophical schools of Mahayana Buddhism, such as Chan/Zen and the Vajrayana Tibetan and Shingon schools, explicitly teach that Bodhisattva should refrain from full liberation, allowing themselves to be reincarnated into the world until all beings achieve enlightenment.
 Devotional schools such as Pure Land Buddhism seek the aid of celestial buddhas—individuals who have spent lifetimes accumulating positive karma, and use that accumulation to aid all.